-

 4. Sales Purchase Agreement and downpayment

 Make sure the SPA protects your interests, and you understand all the terms.
-Emerhub can draft you the SPA and advise on which local notary to use.

-After you sign the SPA you need to transfer the down payment.
-Market practice is 10%.
-Only send the money directly to the person listed in the certificate.
+It is advisable to only send the money directly to the person listed in the certificate.
 If the seller insists on another recipient, then back off and cancel the transaction.

 If the certificate is with the bank, then you first need to agree who will pay the remaining balance to the bank.
 Don’t transfer the rest of the fee before the notary (PPAT) receives the certificates and checks them.

+Once everything is in order and you are ready to close the deal, you will need to transfer the remaining amount to the seller.
 Final transfer and the signing of Deed Of Sell and Buy should be made simultaneously in front of the public notary.

 - Seller: (PPh) 2.5% from land value, paid in the Regional Tax Department (KPP Pratama)